Careers lead: Trixie Clarke, email: firstname.lastname@example.org, tel: (01989) 760391

 Careers education is delivered by tutors in all year groups, in conjunction with the school’s dedicated careers programme.

 In Year 10 Hereford and Ludlow College and Gloucestershire College visit school to deliver informative assemblies.
 Students are able to access further information from a variety of visiting colleges, employers and members of the armed forces during drop-in sessions which take place every half term at lunchtimes.
+Post-16 qualifications are explored further.

 Year 11 students have dedicated one-to-one interviews with our careers advisor, Mrs Knapper, who is able to discuss options and provide information on A levels, college courses and apprenticeships.